Amansharma10101/Tatkal-Ticket-Booking-Automation/PROJECT_SUMMARY.md

 "I built an automation tool that handles the entire process, from searching trains to generating tickets and sending confirmations."

 ### 3. **Highlight Technical Skills**
-"I used TypeScript for type safety, Puppeteer for browser automation, and integrated multiple APIs for a complete solution."
+"I used JavaScript (Node.js) for development, Puppeteer for browser automation, and integrated multiple APIs for a complete solution."

 ### 4. **Show Results**
 "The tool reduces booking time from 15 minutes to 2 minutes and handles multiple passengers automatically."